WnndGws/fzf-scripts/README.md

 # fzf-scripts

+Forked from DanielFGray/fzf-scripts on 2021-09-19
+Edited scripts for my system

 This is a collection of scripts I've written that use [fzf](https://github.com/junegunn/fzf)

 Almost all of them require various tools from coreutils like `awk` `sed` `cut`, and probably make use of GNU extensions.